-Vermentino is quite a zesty, fresh, aromatic grape variety.
+Vermentino is a zesty, fresh, aromatic grape variety.

-Typical aromas include lime, grapefruit, and it can sometimes go towards pineapple and mango in warmer climates.
+Typical aromas include lime, grapefruit, though aromas can become more tropical such as pineapple and mango in warmer climates.

 What does it taste like?

-Vermentino wines tend to have a good acidity, with sometimes a hint of saltines, due to vineyards often planted near the sea (especially in Sardinia and Corsica).
+Vermentino wines have a good acidity, with sometimes a hint of saltiness, due to vineyards often planted near the sea (especially in Sardinia and Corsica).

 It has a medium to low sweetness, and medium body.

-It’s not uncommon for Vermentinos to have a slightly bitter finish, which are not dissimilar to the bitterness found in almond, and this touch make it very interesting for food matching as we’ll see below.
+It’s not uncommon for Vermentinos to have a slightly bitter finish, which is not dissimilar to the bitterness found in almond.
+This touch makes it very interesting for food matching as we’ll see below.

 What food will it go well with?